 Did you know that even the little freedoms you provide your employees can go a long way?
 Particularly, the freedom to organize one’s workspace, set one’s own working hours, and determine one’s own performance goals (within established policy) can also help increase autonomy.

 Relatedness focuses on how connected or safe we feel with others.
 It also concerns our sense of belonging and affinity in a particular group.
-This is a driver in many types of teams, from the world of sports and gaming to organisational silos.
+This is a driver in many types of teams.
 When we form bonds with people, our brain’s reward centre lights up.
 Oxytocin is produced, which encourages collaboration and trust.

 Hence, On the other hand, strangers or intimidating people may be perceived as threats.
 This is due to the lack of enough information or affinity we have with them.
 As a result, our defensive walls go up, which can block feelings of empathy.